 Keptn helps automating your tests by having Keptn triggering the test execution and evaluating the result of these performance tests.
 The result can then be automatically processed or presented in the Keptn Bridge to take further decisions.
 You can even expand this use case by letting Keptn deploying new versions of your applications to a test environment, succeeded by triggering and evaluating the tests.

 The following image shows the general process of how Keptn is providing continuous performance verification.
-An underlying core concept for this process it the SLO/SLI validation as explained in Quality Gates.
+An underlying core concept for this process it the SLO/SLI-based deployment and release validation as explained in Quality Gates.

 Keptn gets triggered by an external event.